readwritetools/rwt-xenotools/readme.md

    * Each third-party link is prefilled with a query value that is determined by the document's `<meta content=xenotools:query>` value.
-   * When appropriate, some links are prefilled with a tagged value that is determined by the document's `<meta content=xenotools:tagged>` value.
+   * When appropriate, some links are prefilled with a hashtag values that are determined by the document's `<meta content=xenotools:tagged>` value.
    * The Reddit link uses any value provided by the document's `<meta content=xenotools:subreddit>` value.